Translationally-Invariant Universal Quantum Hamiltonians in 1D: Preliminaries

 where $\{\ket{t}\}$ is an orthonormal basis for $\mathcal{H}_C$ and $\ket{\psi_t} = \Pi_{i=1}^tU_i\ket{\psi_0}$ for some initial state $\ket{\psi_0}\in \mathcal{H}_Q$ and set of unitaries $U_i \in \mathcal{B}(\mathcal{H}_Q)$.

 $\mathcal{H}_C$ is called the clock register and $\mathcal{H}_Q$ is called the computational register.
 If $U_t$ is the unitary transformation corresponding to the $t$\textsuperscript{th} step of a quantum computation, then $\ket{\psi_t}$ is the state of the computation after $t$ steps.
 We say that the history state $\ket{\Phi}_{CQ}$ encodes the evolution of the quantum computation. \end{definition} Note that $U_t$ need not necessarily be a gate in the quantum circuit model.
 It could also e.g.\ be one time-step of a quantum Turing machine, or even a time-step in some more exotic model of quantum computation~\cite{Bausch2016}, or an isometry~\cite{Usher2017}.

-Throughout literature, many variants of local Hamiltonians that implement such mappings can be found (cf.\ \cref{sec:complexity}).
-In this work we build on the mappings in~\cite{Gottesman2009} and~\cite{spec-gap}.
-The mapping in~\cite{Gottesman2009} is used to construct a single, translationally invariant Hamiltonian acting on a chain of qudits whose ground state energy problem is QM$\text{A}_{\text{EXP}}$-complete.

-The idea in~\cite{Gottesman2009} is that descriptions of problems in QM$\text{A}_{\text{EXP}}$ can be encoded in the binary expansion of $N$---the length of the spin chain that the Hamiltonian is acting on.
-The Hamiltonian is then constructed so that its ground state encodes the evolution of two Turing machines: \begin{itemize} \item[Binary Counter.]
-The first Turing machine is a binary counter Turing machine---it writes out $N$ in binary on its work tape. \item[\QMAEXP Verifier.]
-The second Turing machine is a \QMAEXP verifier---it takes as input $N$ in binary, which is a description of some problem in QM$\text{A}_{\text{EXP}}$ and the state $\ket{w}$ of a witness, and outputs YES or NO depending on whether the witness is accepted or not. \end{itemize} The Hamiltonian is constructed in such a way that there is a low energy ground state iff there exists some $\ket{w}$ such that the verifier QTM accepts with high probability.

-The circuit-to-Hamiltonian map in~\cite{spec-gap} again encodes two Turing machine computations ``dovetailed'' together.
-In~\cite{spec-gap} the input to the second Turing machine is not extracted from a meta-parameter such as the system size, but from a phase encoded into a local interaction term.
-We can modify the above procedure and alternatively obtain the following program. \begin{itemize} \item[Phase Estimation.]
-The first Turing machine is a quantum phase estimation Turing machine---it extracts a phase $\phi$ from a gate $U=\diag(1,\exp(\ii \phi))$, and writes its binary expansion (up to some precision) onto the work tape. \item[\QMAEXP Verifier.]
-The second Turing machine is a \QMAEXP verifier as before. \end{itemize}

-In order to extract $n$ digits from a phase $\phi=0.\phi_1\phi_2\cdots\phi_n\phi_{n+1}\cdots$, we require a runtime of $2^n$.
-As our computation is encoded as a computational history state, this in turn means that the spectral gap of the history state Hamiltonian necessarily closes as $\BigO(2^{-n})$~\cite{Bausch2016a,crosson-bowen,CG18}.
-In turn, as we will require the simulator Hamiltonian to have a constant spectral gap, this will mean that the simulation reduction cannot be efficient in the norm if $\Omega(N^a)$ ($a>0$) digits are to be extracted for a chain of length $N$.
-Nevertheless we will find that both the counting as well as the QPE QTM will yield interesting complexity-theoretic consequences in conjunction with our universal simulation constructions.
-We will revisit these in \cref{sec:complexity}.
+In the particular constructions we make use of in this work, $U_t$ will be a time-step of a quantum Turing machine.